Derecho-Project/derecho/README.md

 * [`spdlog`](https://github.com/gabime/spdlog), a logging library, v1.3.1 or newer.
 On Ubuntu 19.04 and later this can be installed with the package `libspdlog-dev`.
 The version of spdlog in Ubuntu 18.04's repositories is too old, but if you are running Ubuntu 18.04 you can download the `libspdlog-dev` package [here](http://old-releases.ubuntu.com/ubuntu/pool/universe/s/spdlog/libspdlog-dev_1.3.1-1_amd64.deb) and install it manually with no other dependencies needed.
 * The Open Fabric Interface (OFI) library: [`libfabric`](https://github.com/ofiwg/libfabric).
 Since this library's interface changes significantly between versions, please install `v1.12.1` from source rather than any packaged version. ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-libfabric.sh))
 * Lohmann's [JSON for Modern C++](https://github.com/nlohmann/json) library, v3.9 or newer.
 This library is not packaged for Ubuntu, but can easily be installed with our [installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-json.sh).
-* Matthew Milano's C++ utilities, which are all CMake libraries that can be installed with "make install":
+* @mpmilano's C++ utilities, which are all CMake libraries that can be installed with "make install":
   - [`mutils`](https://github.com/mpmilano/mutils) ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-mutils.sh))
   - [`mutils-containers`](https://github.com/mpmilano/mutils-containers) ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-mutils-containers.sh))
   - [`mutils-tasks`](https://github.com/mpmilano/mutils-tasks) ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-mutils-tasks.sh))